yuanpeixuan/MyWeb/content/authors/peixuan/_index.md

 - Visitors
 ---

-I am currently an assistant professor of Finance at the School of Finance, Renmin University of Finance.
+I am currently an assistant professor of Finance at the School of Finance, Renmin University of China.